A social enterprise focusing on recycling bikes

 In the summer we might increase our hours as demand increases and in the winter we might reduce our hours when demand decreases.

-Please note that on :-
+Please note that :-

 We do not chase reviews but are always grateful when people contact us to say thanks.
 Here are some of the comments we have received in the past.